EESSI/docs/docs/test-suite/writing-portable-tests.md

     scale = parameter(SCALES.keys())
 ```

-This will ensure the test will run at all of the default scales, as defined by the `SCALES` [constant](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/constants.py).
+This ensures the test will run a test case for each of the default scales, as defined by the `SCALES` [constant](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/constants.py).

 If, and only if, your test can not run on all of those scales should you overwrite this parameter in your child class.
 For example, if you have a test that does not support running on multiple nodes, you could define a filtering function outside of the class
 ```